-I am a product & ux designer.
-I have lived in London, Berlin, Winnipeg, Toronto, and now I currently call Vancouver home.
-With a background in graphic design, I moved into ux in 2009 which has been my focus ever since.
+Hi!
+I am a product & ux designer with a print design background.
+I've lived in London, Berlin, Winnipeg, Toronto, and now I currently call Vancouver home.
+With a graphic design education, I moved into ux in 2009 which has been my focus ever since.
 I can be caught designing in my spare time, along with dabbling with code.
 I've spoken at conferences around the world on design & ux topics.